greenelab/deep-review/sections/04_study.md

 the use of a conditional adversarial autoencoder allows for a probabilistic interpretation of cell and nuclear morphology and structure localization from fluorescence images.
 The proposed model is able to generalize well to a wide range of subcellular localizations.
-The generative nature of the model allows to produce high quality synthetic images predicting localization of subcellular structures by directly modeling the localization of fluorescent labels.
+The generative nature of the model allows it to produce high quality synthetic images predicting localization of subcellular structures by directly modeling the localization of fluorescent labels.
 Notably, this approach reduces the modeling time by omitting the subcellular structure segmentation step.